Certificate in Microbiota & Mucosal Health

 About the Certificate

-The CMMH prepares trainees for careers at the intersection of microbiology, immunology, data science, and translational medicine — fields that are rapidly growing within Utah's life sciences sector.
-Graduates will be equipped to contribute to microbiota-driven diagnostics, therapeutics, and biomanufacturing, aligning with employer needs in clinical labs, biotech startups, and research organizations.
+The CMMH prepares trainees for careers at the intersection of microbiology, immunology, data science, healthcare, and translational medicine, fields that are rapidly growing within Utah's life sciences sector.
+Graduates will be equipped to contribute to microbiota-focused research and development in academic labs, clinical laboratories, and biotech companies.

 • Scientific Foundations